pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 ## Select

-We can copy text field with trailing icon here.
+We can copy the text field with trailing icon here.

 The first thing we should do is change the icon to match.
 Clay CSS comes with several Sass functions that help with converting an SVG to a `background-image`.
 One function is [clay-icon](https://github.com/liferay/clay/blob/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss/functions/_global-functions.scss#L179).
 It takes a Lexicon Icon name and color as parameters, then it returns a data uri to be used in `background-image`.

 The `_global-functions.scss` partial is imported right after `_clay_variables.scss` in DXP.
 We will have to import it at the top of `_clay_variables.scss` to have access to them.

-One thing to note about the select is there is no ripple effect on focus, we will have to get it to apply with multiple background-images.
-There is also no variable in `$input-select-*` that corresponds to background-size.
+One thing to note about the select is that there is no ripple effect on focus.
+We will have to get it that effect to apply with multiple `background-images`.

+There is also no variable in `$input-select-*` that corresponds to `background-size`.
 We will have to copy the selector and overwrite in `_clay_custom.scss`.

 _/src/css/\_clay_variables.scss_